Daylily-Zeleen/ConfigTableManager/README.md

 4. Jump to "Generate & Import" tab check presets which you want to generate in left side (or generate all).
 Generated table files are located in `res://tables/` by default (default will generate csv table file, **Excel(xlsx) is supported**).
    ![image](.doc/gen_and_import.PNG)
 5. Modify the generated table file (.csv by default) in external editor (recommend to use "VScode" with "Edit csv" plugin for csv file). **Note: use utf8 for encoding.**
 6. Return to the editor and select "Generate & Import" tab, check presets which you want to import as resource in right side (or import all).
-Imported resources are located in `res://tables/imported/` by default (default will generate as GDScript).
+Imported resources are located in `res://tables/imported/` by default (default will generate as GDScript (TypedArray style)).
 7. Now, you can use the imported resource in Godot.
 Typically, for default import as GDScript, you can instantiate the script to get data, please refer to the generated script for more details.

 If you have any doubts, please clone or download this project in [Github page](https://github.com/Daylily-Zeleen/ConfigTableManager) to refer example presets first.